-The world would assert that hope lies in psychoanalysis and medication.
-Advice may include taking an antidepressant, writing an angry letter and tearing it up, going on a shopping spree, getting a makeover, etc. Some would advocate the power of positive thinking.
+Worldly advice for handling the pain may include writing an angry letter and tearing it up, going on a shopping spree, getting a makeover, drinking wine, eating chocolate, taking medication, etc. Some would advocate the power of positive thinking.
 The most common "cure" is time.
-The world's focus is on feelings, but God looks at the heart (1 Samuel 16:7).
+The world’s focus is on feelings, but God looks at the heart (1 Samuel 16:7).
 While the non-Christian may sense a waning in intensity of heartbreak, only a Christian can experience complete recovery because only the Christian has access to the power of the Spirit of God who alone “heals the brokenhearted and binds up their wounds" (Psalm 147:3).

 David, a man after God’s own heart, suffered many heartbreaking circumstances.
 Each time, he recovered and was an even stronger man of God.
 Psalm 34 gives an example of how David overcame heartbreak by calling on the Lord.
 Notice the first step: "I sought the Lord, and he answered me and delivered me from all my fears" (Psalm 34:4).
 David knew "the Lord is near to the brokenhearted and saves the crushed in spirit" (Psalm 34:18).
 Finally, he expressed a confidence in the love of God that every believer should have: "Many are the afflictions of the righteous, but the Lord delivers him out of them all" (Psalm 34:19).